System explainer · Steam Controller

 Trackpads are the point

-The trackpads are not a gimmick.
-They are the reason Steam Controller can cover more ground than a standard controller.
+The trackpads let Steam Controller cover more ground than a standard controller.
 Valve frames them around mouse-and-keyboard games, increased precision, and customizability.
-A trackpad does not replace a real mouse.
-It reduces the number of times a living-room PC player has to reach for one.
+A trackpad does not replace a real mouse, but it reduces how often a living-room PC player has to reach for one.

 Best trackpad use cases: strategy games, CRPGs, management games, launchers and settings menus, older PC games, Steam desktop navigation, and games with mixed controller and mouse support.

 Steam Controller has a 6-axis IMU, and Valve’s Grip Sense system uses capacitive areas along the back handles to enable gyro through touch.
 Grip Sense can also be mapped like any other button.
-The likely best setup is thumbstick or trackpad for broad movement, then gyro for fine adjustment, already familiar to many Steam Deck players.
+One practical setup uses a thumbstick or trackpad for broad movement and gyro for fine adjustment, a combination already familiar to many Steam Deck players.

-The Steam Controller Puck is not just a charger.
-It is also the preferred wireless transmitter.
-Komodo’s Steam Controller page describes it as both a fast, stable wireless connection and a magnetic charging station, supporting 2.4 GHz wireless, Bluetooth, USB-C tethered play, up to four Steam Controllers per Puck, and about 8 ms full end-to-end latency.
+The Steam Controller Puck is the preferred wireless transmitter and a magnetic charging station.
+Komodo’s Steam Controller page lists 2.4 GHz wireless, Bluetooth, USB-C tethered play, support for up to four Steam Controllers per Puck, and about 8 ms full end-to-end latency.
+Valve's support guide says each controller remembers two Puck pairings plus a separate Bluetooth pairing.

 Living-room PC input can get messy.
 Bluetooth can be convenient, but it varies by device, driver, room layout, and interference.
 The Puck gives Valve a more controlled path, and it solves charging at the same time.
 Put the controller down on the Puck and it is ready for the next session, but keep the charging contacts clear of metal objects and do not treat the Puck like a generic magnetic tray.

 The Puck also needs a safety caveat.
-Tom’s Hardware reported a user incident where a metallic smartwatch band contacted the Puck’s charging pins and caused arcing and heat damage; Valve reportedly responded to the user and was investigating.
-This does not mean every Puck is unsafe, and Valve’s June firmware notes separately say a controller firmware update addressed a potential charging issue, but owners should keep metal objects, magnetically sensitive items, credit cards, watches, and relevant medical devices away from the magnetic charging contacts.
+Tom’s Hardware reported a user incident where a metallic smartwatch band contacted the Puck’s charging pins and caused arcing and heat damage.
+Valve reportedly responded to the user and was investigating.
+One incident does not establish that every Puck is unsafe, and Valve’s June firmware notes separately say a controller firmware update addressed a potential charging issue.
+Owners should still keep metal objects, magnetically sensitive items, credit cards, watches, and relevant medical devices away from the magnetic charging contacts.

 Independent testing strengthens the Puck argument.
 Gamers Nexus measured Puck wireless latency very close to wired latency in its full-system test setup, and latency stayed nearly unchanged with a second Steam Controller connected to the same Puck.
 Bluetooth worked, but was less consistent, especially under heavy-interference testing.
 That supports the practical recommendation: use the Puck for the cleanest living-room setup, Bluetooth for convenience, and USB-C when wired play makes sense.

-Steam Controller is only half the product.
-Steam Input is the other half: the software and configuration layer for input devices through Steam.
+Steam Input supplies the software and configuration layer behind the controller.
 The Steam Input Configurator sits between the player’s device and the game, translating input based on the player’s settings.

 Players can use native mode, legacy mode, or a mix, then share customized controller configurations online.
 Steam Input can translate controls through gamepad emulation, mouse-and-keyboard emulation, or the Steam Input API, and gyro inputs can be bound to mouse emulation in supported situations.

-For players, this means the controller’s value depends heavily on profiles.
+The controller’s value therefore depends heavily on profiles.
 A great community layout can make an awkward PC game playable.
 A bad layout can make a supported game feel worse than a normal controller.
-The hardware gives you the options.
-Steam Input decides how useful those options become.
+The hardware options are only as useful as the Steam Input profile behind them.

 Why it fits Steam Machine

-Steam Machine needs this controller.
-A living-room PC has a different input problem than a console: console games are built around a controller-first interface, but PC games are not always that clean.
+Steam Controller addresses a real Steam Machine problem.
+Console games are built around a controller-first interface, but PC games are not always that clean.
 Even when a game has controller support, setup screens, launchers, text entry, mod tools, graphics menus, or account prompts can still expect mouse and keyboard.

 Valve’s developer-facing compatibility docs now make the Steam Machine connection more explicit.
 Steam Machine compatibility testing includes controller support, text input, launchers, performance, and Proton behavior, and Valve says any Steam Deck Verified game is guaranteed to be Steam Machine Verified as well.
 For input specifically, Valve describes Steam Controller inputs for Steam Machine as essentially the same inputs as Steam Deck.
-That makes Steam Controller part of the target experience Valve is asking developers to support, not just a nice accessory.
+Steam Controller is therefore part of the target experience in Valve’s developer guidance.

 Why it fits Steam Frame